 - A design plan facilitated by an entrepreneurship consultant to guide new initiatives

-- The presence of a Whitworth student ministry fellow (summer of year 1 - 2023) to increase the capacity of your ministry and provide individualized research and insights into your congregation.
+- The presence of a Whitworth student ministry fellow (June-August 2024) to increase the capacity of your ministry and provide individualized research and insights into your congregation.

 What We Need from You